hivesolutions/appier/doc/controllers.md

 invoking methods and returning results.
 They are meant to knit together existing logic in a meaningful way and making it available to the outside world; logic belongs to [Models](models.md).

+For further details on how to create routes to make controller methods acessible to the outside world read the [Requests](requests.md) documentation.